 - power consumption +12V: < 30mA

-Behind Kompas there is an Arduino-compatible hardware (ATMEGA328P chip) which can be re-programmed and hacked for different eurorack application.
+Behind Kompas there is Arduino-compatible hardware (ATMEGA328P chip) which can be re-programmed and hacked for different Eurorack applications.

 - 3 linear pots (B100k)

 - 2 trigger/gate inputs